suardi26/Java-Basic/Arithmetic Operators And Numeric Data Type Conversion/README.md

       long number2 = number1;
       ```

-    - Explicit casting is casting that is done when we want to change a value's data type. from large-capacity data types
+    - <samp>Explicit casting is casting that is done when we want to change a value's data type. from large-capacity data types</samp>

-      to small-capacity data types or data types that have decimal number values to data types that have integer values. example :
+      <samp>to small-capacity data types or data types that have decimal number values to data types that have integer values. example :</samp>

 - <samp>And for the conversion/casting of numeric data types in java, must be considered is when converting from data types</samp>